CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 "Strong expertise, original ideas, and well-researched facts that truly help readers" - Google Search Quality Guidelines

-The difference between AI and human writing matters less when the content is high quality.
-Google’s search rankings focus on how useful the content is, not how it was made.
+In the end, the difference between AI and human writing matters less when the content is actually high quality.
+Google’s search rankings care more about how useful the content is, not so much about how it was made.

 Human vs. AI Content Performance in Rankings: How AI Content Creation Affects Results

-Recent research shows a clear difference between content made by humans and AI in search rankings.
-A study of the top 100 search results across different topics found that 83% of the highest-ranking pages use human-written content.
+Recent research shows there’s a pretty clear difference between content made by humans and AI in search rankings.
+In a study that looked at the top 100 search results across a bunch of different topics, they found that 83% of the highest-ranking pages use human-written content.
+Which is a lot, honestly.

 • Human-written articles get 47% more engagement